aholdengouveia/Portable_C02_Monitor/README.md

 # Portable CO2 Monitor
-This project is making a portable C02 monitor using products from adafruit.
+This project is making a portable C02 monitor using products from [Adafruit](https://www.adafruit.com/).

 ***Not for use in Commercial Purposes for ANY reason.
 Do NOT make money off my hard work.***